nsubordin81/educational-python-variants/README.md

 Language specifications are the documentation of what it means to write a program in that language, so that implementors of the language can have consensus on what is and is not part of the language.

+Some languages have gone the route of having a standards body actually maintain a standardization for their language.
+Two prominent standards organizations that perform this are ANSI and ISO.
+A (probably not comprehensive) list of languages that have been standardized by these orgs includes:
+- Ada
+- APT (a numerical control language)
+- Basic
+- C
+- C++
+- Cobol
+- Common Lisp
+- Dibol
+- Forth
+- Fortran
+- Mumps/M
+- PANCM
+- Pascal
+- PL/B (aka Databus)
+- PL/I
+- Rexx
+- Smalltalk, SQL

+Python's standard is maintained apart from these organizations as described below.
+The rigor of the ANSI and ISO standards is criticised by some because the languages become so stable they fail to be open to changes from the outside.
+For a low level language like C this may very well be appropriate, but that is one of the advantages of Python's niche

 ### Python's Programming Language Specification

 Python's specification is the python language reference and lives here: https://docs.python.org/3/reference/index.html<sup>5</sup>